JoshuaTheMiller/conditional-build-matrix/README.md

 ### JSON File Placement

 For a cleaner repository, I recommend placing the `matrix_includes.json` file in your `.github/workflows/` folder.
 Doing so will also help communicate the purpose of the file.
-Following this advice would require one to set the `inputFile` input value so that this Action knows where the JSON file is.
+You do not have to follow this advice, of course, as this Action allows the location of the file to be passed via the `inputFile` input.

 ## Troubleshooting